NewsAppsUMD/git-scraping/README.md

 ### First Steps

-1. A .github directory should already exist, so cd into it: `cd .github`.
+1. Create a .github directory if it does not exist, and cd into it: `cd .github`.
 2. Create a worflows directory: `mkdir workflows` and `cd` into that.
 3. Create a blank YAML file in that directory called scrape.yaml: `touch scrape.yaml`
 4. Here's some sample text to put in that file (copy all of it):